Convergence Properties for Discrete-time Nonlinear Systems: Introduction

 In contrast to the other two properties, contraction analysis explicitly requires continuously differentiable dynamics.
 Given a system with differentiable right hand side, we are able to show that contraction analysis is equivalent to exponential incremental stability (Theorem~\ref{equivalent contraction vs incremental}).
 As a consequence, contraction analysis does not imply convergent dynamics.
 Finally, we employ the fact that the convergence rate in contraction analysis is always exponential.
 This is not necessarily true for convergent systems (Example~\ref{example:3}).
 Therefore, contraction analysis and convergent dynamics are distinct convergence notions.

 The paper is organized as follows: the necessary technical assumptions, notational conventions, and definitions of convergence properties are provided in Section~\ref{sec:pre}.
 Then, Lyapunov function characterizations for these notions are presented in Section~\ref{incre compare sec: Lyapunov}.
 In Section~\ref{incre compare sec:comparison}, comparisons in pairs for the three properties are presented together with various examples and sufficient conditions.
-Conclusions and future research indications are provided in Section~\ref{incre compare sec:Conc}. \arxiv{Several proofs are collected in the appendix.}\tac{Several proofs have been omitted (some are in the appendix) and can be found in an expanded arXiv version of this document~\cite{arxiv-version}.}
+Conclusions and future research indications are provided in Section~\ref{incre compare sec:Conc}.
+Several proofs are collected in the appendix.